Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Model setup

 \subsection{Neutron star rotation and luminosity distribution}

-The apparent luminosity of a NS can be determined as \beq L_{\rm \nu, app}=\frac{4\pi D^2}{T} \int\limits_{0}^{T} F_\nu(t)\d t, \eeq where $F_\nu(t)$ is variable neutrino energy flux density (as registered by a distant observer), which varies with time $t$, $D$ is a distance to the compact object {and $T$ is a time interval.
-In practice, the integration in (\ref{eq:L_ave}) is performed over a long time interval ($T\gg P_{\rm spin}$)} because the mass accretion rate in X-ray binaries is known to be fluctuating over a wide range of time scales, which should result in fluctuating pulse profiles in X-rays and neutrinos.
-The ratio of the apparent and actual neutrino luminosity determines the neutrino amplification factor $a_\nu$, Eq.~(\ref{eq:a_nu}).
+The apparent luminosity of a NS can be determined as \beq L_\mathrm{\nu, app}=\frac{4\pi D^2}{t_\mathrm{av}} \int\limits_{0}^{t_\mathrm{av}} F_\nu(t)\d t, \eeq where $F_\nu(t)$ is variable neutrino energy flux density (as registered by a distant observer), which varies with time $t$, $D$ is a distance to the compact object and $t_\mathrm{av}$ is a time interval for the averaging.
+In practice, the integration in (\ref{eq:L_ave}) is performed over a long time interval ($t_\mathrm{av}\gg P_\mathrm{spin}$) because the mass accretion rate in X-ray binaries is known to be fluctuating over a wide range of time scales, which should result in fluctuating pulse profiles in X-rays and neutrinos.
+The ratio of the apparent and actual neutrino luminosity determines the neutrino amplification factor $a_\nu$, equation~(\ref{eq:a_nu}).